-PepsiCo is the second-largest food and beverage business in the world with products distributed across more than 200 countries and territories.
+PepsiCo is the second largest food and beverage business in the world with products distributed across more than 200 countries and territories.
 Having expanded from its namesake product to 22 brands, PepsiCo includes notable brands such as Quaker, Walkers and Tropicana.

 Upwards of 95% only speak their local language with a basic understanding of spoken English.
 With over 40 different languages to accommodate, PepsiCo’s plans for using technology to deliver their training was ambitious.
-But for PepsiCo and their learners, it was the difference between something and nothing – and for PepsiCo, that made the endeavor worthwhile.
+But for PepsiCo and their learners, it was the difference between something and nothing – and for PepsiCo, that made the endeavour worthwhile.

 PepsiCo wanted to provide induction and sales training they’d originally had to forgo or wait months to deliver.
 Efforts involved, travel costs, and disrupting work schedules meant training was infrequent.
 New learning was cascaded down in face-to-face sessions, from the head office to the regional and local, and then finally to the frontline managers and salespeople.

 This meant learning could get muddled and lose effectiveness.
 And though all talented at coaching and assessing, their frontline mangers weren’t always the best teacher, and so the quality of training wasn’t consistent.

 PepsiCo’s focus for their solution was on providing the right support and tools for their markets and learners so they could make the learning their own.
 By starting smart and scaling, PepsiCo was able to adapt to these needs, and as a result, it became evident the new solution could revitalize training and become an effective blend in which learners could practice learning in the field while being supported and assessed by their managers.